Mishalzeera/the-money-manager/TESTING.md

 the table.
 Some wanted to be able to navigate easily to another page, while others thought that some of the colours weren't present enough.

 Of all the testing methodologies, that was among the most useful.
-The author is not familiar with real testing methods, and the short glimpse from the Django introduction was enough to make him realise there is a lot more to be done with testing than previously thought.
+I am not familiar with real testing methods, and the short glimpse from the Django introduction was enough to make me realise there is a lot more to be done with testing than previously thought.

 ## Lighthouse